 Meanwhile that “unloving mother” was growing distinctly fonder of her lost son.
 Fellow Tuscan poet Giovanni Boccaccio, who along with Petrarch would follow Dante’s precedent of writing in the vernacular instead of Latin, wrote texts and gave lectures in praise of his idol, whose reputation was gathering weight across Europe.

 All the praise seems to have reminded the Florentines of the Dante-shaped hole in their cemetery.
 Seventy-five years after the poet’s death, the city made its first documented request for Dante’s remains.
 It would prove the first of many.

 In 1396 Ravenna said no. In 1430, Florence asked again.
 Ravenna again declined.
 In 1476 Florence tried a third time – and for the third time, Ravenna turned them down.

-So it looked rather like a taunt when the governor of Ravenna decided, in 1483, that the city's most illustrious corpse ought to occupy a more prominent position.
-That year Dante's sarcophagus was moved to the other side of the cloister and a sculptor commissioned to make a marble bas-relief of the poet at work to hang above it.
+So it looked rather like a taunt when the governor of Ravenna decided, in 1483, that the city’s most illustrious corpse ought to occupy a more prominent position.
+That year Dante’s sarcophagus was moved to the other side of the cloister and a sculptor commissioned to make a marble bas-relief of the poet at work.